utat-ss/Cypher/README.md

 2.**Develop New Plugins:**

-Extend Aether functionality by developing custom plugins.
+Extend Cypher functionality by developing custom plugins.

 Refer to the Refer to the [Open MCT Plugin Development Guide](https://github.com/nasa/openmct/blob/master/API.md) for more details.